afeso/calculator/README.md

 # calculator
-Creating a basic Calculator WebPage using HTML, CSS and Vanilla Js
+Creating a basic Calculator WebPage using HTML, CSS and Vanilla Js.

+finalized result can be found here https://afeso.github.io/calculator/

 # 4/oct/2018.
 * it works.